SteTR/Emost-Bot/README.md

 # Emost-Bot
 Emost-Bot is a music bot for discord using only voice commands.
-It will listen to only one person who types the !connect song.
+It will listen to only one person who types the !connect command in a text channel.

 # Text Commands(prefix: !)
 * connect